mjul/docjure/README.md

 	;=> (15.0 :NA 35.0 :DIV0 33.0 96.0)

 How you handle errors will depend on your application.
-You may want to replace specific errors with a defualt value and remove others for
+You may want to replace specific errors with a default value and remove others for
 example:

 	(->> sample-cells